-To get started with In-App messages for your mobile App you will need an account on xtremepush and a mobile app project.
+To get started with In-App messages for your mobile App you will need an account on xtremepush and to have a project configured.
 You can login at dashboard.xtremepush.com.
-Once logged in if you don't have one ready to use, add a NEW mobile App project.
+Once logged in if you don't have one ready to use, add a NEW project.

 Don't have a login?